granzb11/udemy-cloud-practitioner/notes/amazon-ec2.md

 # How to SSH into your EC2 instance - Linux/Mac OSX
   - SSH is one of the most improtant function.
 It allows you to control a remote machine, all using the command line
+  - we used `ec2-user` as the user when logging in via ssh
   - We attempted to ssh into our machine just normal but got denied, console output below:

   ```console